retrocomputacion/retrobbs/docs/tml.md

 ## **Common Semigraphic characters**

-Some of the included encoders support the use of semigraphic characters in one way or another.
+Some included encoders support the use of semigraphic characters in one way or another.
-For Commodore computers and MSX under retroterm the full range of semigraphics con be unlocked by using reverse video.
+For Commodore computers and MSX under Retroterm the full range of semigraphics con be unlocked by using reverse video.
-The standard MSX encoder only support non reversed semigraphics.
+The standard MSX encoder only supports non-reversed semigraphics.
 For VidTex semigraphics is a distinct 'graphic' mode, and support depends on each terminal.

 #### **&lt;_xx_-QUAD&gt;**